Highland Park United Methodist Church: History

-Controversies

 After the United Methodist Church voted at its General Conference in 2024 to remove the denomination's prohibitions on hosting same-sex weddings, senior minister Paul Rasmussen announced that Highland Park UMC would continue to prohibit same-sex wedding ceremonies on its property, stating that "For 108 years, through 13 different senior ministers, Highland Park has always maintained the traditional definition and understanding of Christian marriage when it comes to weddings within our worship facilities", he said.
 "We are going to continue to uphold the traditional definition of marriage in our worship venues."
 Rasmussen went on to say that clergy could perform same-sex weddings at other venues in the community "based on their conscience".

 In 2024, John Fiedler, a pastor at Highland Park UMC, was charged with solicitation of prostitution in relation to a police inspection of a massage parlor in Carrollton, Texas, on October 2, 2024.
 After learning of the pastor's pending criminal charge and quietly accepting Fiedler's resignation, the church removed from its website all references to Fiedler, who had served at the church since 2013, first as the preacher for the 11:00 a.m. traditional worship service, and later as executive minister.
 The church did not inform the congregation of the pending criminal matter until after the charges were published by multiple news outlets in January 2025.

+In October of 2025, the Horizon Texas Conference of the United Methodist Church became concerned about changes HPUMC made to its governance structure in 2022 and early 2023 that the conference believed put the church out of compliance with the denomination’s Book of Discipline.
+After meetings in October, December, and March, the conference and the church were unable to resolve this problem.
+On August 10, 2026, the conference filed a lawsuit against the church asking the court to restore the structure to what it was before the changes.
+HPUMC ministers said they were surprised and saddened by the lawsuit.
+Senior Minister Matt Tuggle explained that the changes were made following a 2020 Texas Supreme Court decision that allowed the Episcopal Diocese of Fort Worth to evict six churches from their buildings and elevated the role of neutral principles in church property disputes.